GabrielDCelery/personal-notes/01_project/memory-palace-normandy/cockpit-joker.md

 Overhead display above Joker's seat.
 Four bands — the cost of every journey type.
 Joker glances at it instinctively before answering any route question.
 It's reflex.

 ```
-█████  1 ms    inter-planet hop     green   — routine, barely registers
+█████  1 ms    inter-planet hop     green
-█████  5 ms    planetary landing    yellow  — expected destination cost
+█████  5 ms    planetary landing    yellow  [sticky note: "77% of your time"]
-█████  50 ms   relay travel         orange  — you left the system, was it worth it?
+█████  50 ms   relay travel         orange
-█████  500 ms  thrusters only       red     — FTL is down, something is broken
+█████  500 ms  thrusters only       red
 ```

+A sticky note is taped next to the yellow band, slightly crooked: **"77% of your time"**.
+The landing dominates.
+Everything else is noise by comparison.

 **Healthy request** — one inter-planet hop (1 ms), one planetary landing and back (5 ms).
 Seven units total.
 Textbook.

+**What happens when the landing goes wrong** — you are stranded.
+The shuttle is on the surface, Joker can't fly, the whole request is waiting.
+Not a slow journey — a grounded one.
+Joker's worst nightmare. *"I'm a pilot.
+I fly.
+I don't sit on Omega waiting for a database that can't find a record it should've indexed three years ago."*

 **500 ms is not the ship destroyed** — it's the FTL drive down.
 You fix it by repairing the engine: add the index, fix the N+1, enable the connection pool.
 Fix the pattern, not the ship.